-Best for: Photographers ISO high royalties…without the need to sign over exclusivity.
+Best for: Photographers who want to earn high royalties without the need to sign over exclusivity.

 Adobe Stock is another great stock agency to sell landscape photos online.
-One key benefit is the starting royalty is 33 percent for new contributors, and it doesn’t require exclusivity rights.
-Another advantage?
-Since Adobe bought the stock image service Fotolia in 2014, images you submit to Adobe Stock are also made available on Fotolia.
-That means you get your landscape photos posted on two sites, helping to widen your market.
+One key benefit is the starting royalty of 33 percent for new contributors, and they don’t require exclusivity rights.
+Because Adobe bought Fotolia, images you submit to Adobe Stock are also automatically made available on Fotolia.
+This means that you get your landscape photos on two websites, which widens your market.

 Best for: Photographers seeking exposure who are willing to wait to see their royalties grow.

-Depositphotos is a rapidly growing stock agency.
-The company has an aggressive marketing plan and offers a lot of special deals.
+Depositphotos is a rapidly growing stock photography agency.
+The company has an aggressive marketing plan and offers a lot of special deals to encourage purchases.
 As a result, it is always drawing in new buyers.
-Regular contributors say they often see their image downloads growing, even as more and more contributors join.

-The royalty rates for contributors are comparatively high.
+The royalty rates for Depositphotos contributors are comparatively high.
 They start at 34 percent and can increase to 42 percent as you sell more images.
 For example, once you reach 500 image downloads, the royalty rate increases to 36 percent.
-However, some people have complained it’s too difficult to reach the highest contributor levels.
-It takes 150,000 downloads to become a top-tier contributor, and, if the buyer has a subscription plan, each image purchase only counts as 1/3 of a download.
+However, some have complained that reaching the highest contributor levels is difficult.
+To become a top-tier contributor, it takes 150,000 downloads, and each image purchase only counts as 1/3 of a download.

-Best for: Photographers that are prioritizing exposure right now.
+Best for: Photographers that are prioritizing exposure over income.

 iStock is one of the largest stock photography providers out there, so it’s hard to beat when it comes to getting exposure for your work.
 They reach 1.5 million customers in over 200 countries around the world.